tommyettinger/anim8-gdx/README.md

         // pixmaps.add(Pixmap.createFromFrameBuffer(0, 0, Gdx.graphics.getWidth(), Gdx.graphics.getHeight()));
     }
     // AnimatedGif is from anim8; if no extra settings are specified it will calculate a 255-color palette from
-    // the given pixmaps and use that for all frames, dithering any colors that don't match.
+    // each given frame and use the most appropriate palette for each frame, dithering any colors that don't
+    // match.
+The other file-writing classes don't do this; PNG8 doesn't currently support a palette per-frame,
-    // see Dithering Algorithms below for visual things to be aware of and choices you can take.
+    // while AnimatedPNG doesn't restrict colors to a palette.
+See Dithering Algorithms below for visual things
+    // to be aware of and choices you can make.
     AnimatedGif gif = new AnimatedGif();
     // you can write to a FileHandle or an OutputStream; here, the file will be written in the current directory.
     // here, pixmaps is usually an Array of Pixmap for any of the animated image types.